thtruo/minstantly/README.md

 Adapt the templates and helper functions so that the messaging window displays users’ avatars next to their messages.
 Feel free to add other enhancements!

+- Thank the heavens for [`object-fit: cover`](https://medium.com/@chrisnager/center-and-crop-images-with-a-single-line-of-css-ad140d5b4a87#.ik0qr64az) in CSS to center and crop images!

 ### Task 2: Implement data writing security

 Remove the insecure package from the application and implement a Meteor method to allow the insertion of chat items in the Chats collection.
 Test that you cannot insert items directly any more.